-Triggered RIP: Distributed Routing Software supports triggered RIP as defined in the draft standard with several extensions.
+Triggered RIP: Distributed Routing Software supports triggered RIP as defined in RFC 2091 with several extensions.
 Triggered RIP reduces WAN traffic by sending routing table updates only when the network topology changes.
 In addition, the updates must be acknowledged by the remote routers.
 If the updates are not acknowledged, the sending router retransmits them.